 strings, the old array names were preserved as were their effective

-is used to copy the string constant to
+lengths.
+MAKEST is used to copy the string constant to

 the string variable holding it, and it verifies that the length matches

-correctly if the preprocessor variable, DEBUG
+correctly if the preprocessor variable, DEBUG, is turned on.

 It is used only in the initialization phase of the translator.